-The Debian-based Rasperry Pi OS (previously called Raspbian) is optimized to run on Raspberry Pi’s hardware.
-It bundles a lot of really useful software to help you get started.
+If you’re looking to get cracking on a Raspberry Pi project, the Debian-based Raspberry Pi OS (previously called Raspbian) should be on your radar.
+It’s optimized to run on Raspberry Pi’s hardware, and it bundles a lot of useful software to help you get started.
 This makes it a great go-to OS for Pi consumers at any experience level.
-Installing Raspberry Pi OS has always been pretty straightforward, but it’s only gotten easier with the 2020 release of the Raspberry Pi Imager.
-Here we will show you how to set up Raspberry Pi OS on a Raspberry Pi.
+Here, we show you how to set up Raspberry Pi OS on a Raspberry Pi.

 - 5V power supply for the Pi